nayanachetram/-investment-portfolio-analytics/README.md

 ## How to Run

-1. Create the PostgreSQL database.
+1. Create a PostgreSQL database.
-2. Create the required tables and relationships.
+2. Run `sql/database_schema.sql` to create the database tables, relationships, constraints, and indexes.
-3. Import the historical market and portfolio datasets.
+3. Load the historical security price data into the `daily_prices` table.
-4. Import the S&P 500 benchmark data.
+4. Import the simulated portfolio transactions and S&P 500 benchmark data.
 5. Run the queries contained in `sql/portfolio_analytics.sql`.
 6. Review the resulting portfolio analytics and visualizations.

-## Data Notes
+## Methodology and Data Notes

-Historical market data is used for security and benchmark analysis, while portfolio transactions are simulated for educational and analytical purposes.
+Historical market prices represent actual historical market data, while the portfolio itself and its transactions are simulated for educational and analytical purposes.

-The portfolio does not represent an actual investment account, and the results should not be interpreted as investment advice or actual investment performance.

-Stock split information is maintained as reference data.
-Historical security prices used in the analysis reflect the adjusted historical series provided by the source, so stock splits are not applied again when calculating portfolio holdings.
+Historical security prices used in the analysis reflect the source-adjusted historical series.
+Stock split information is maintained separately as reference data in the `stock_splits` table and is not applied again to portfolio holdings, avoiding double-adjustment of historical prices.

 Portfolio performance in this project is based on price appreciation and transaction activity and does not incorporate dividend income.
-The S&P 500 price-return index is therefore used for the benchmark comparison rather than a total-return index.
+For this reason, the **S&P 500 price-return index** is used for the benchmark comparison rather than a total-return index that assumes dividend reinvestment.

+Security-level gain/loss analysis compares current security value with net cash invested through BUY and SELL transactions.
+It is intended as a portfolio contribution analysis rather than a tax-lot-based realized and unrealized P&L calculation.

+All portfolio transactions are simulated and do not represent actual investment activity.
+Results should not be interpreted as investment advice or actual investment performance.

 ## Purpose

-This project demonstrates the application of SQL and relational database design to financial analysis, including portfolio construction, market data management, performance measurement, benchmarking, sector analysis, concentration analysis, and security-level return contribution.
+This project demonstrates the application of SQL and relational database design to financial analysis, including:

+- Relational database design
+- Primary and foreign key relationships
+- SQL joins and aggregations
+- Common Table Expressions (CTEs)
+- Historical financial data management
+- Portfolio performance measurement
+- Benchmark comparison
+- Sector and concentration analysis
+- Security-level return contribution
+- Data validation and transformation